DigitalCitys/DigitalCitys/README.md

 Learning Python 3 and Java.
-I like planes
+Engineering the future.

 <!---
 DigitalCitys/DigitalCitys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.